Austal

 Austal Limited is an Australian-based global ship building company and defence prime contractor that specialises in the design, construction and support of defence and commercial vessels.
 Austal's product range includes naval vessels, high-speed ferries, and supply or crew transfer vessels for offshore windfarms and oil and gas platforms.

 Austal has three major ship building facilities.
-Defence vessels are designed and constructed in Henderson, Western Australia and Mobile, Alabama.
+Defence vessels are designed and constructed in Henderson, Western Australia, and Mobile, Alabama, US.
 Commercial vessels are constructed in Balamban, Philippines.
-Vessel support is provided through service centres located in Darwin, Cairns and Henderson in Australia; San Diego, California; Balamban, Philippines and Muscat, Oman.
+Vessel support is provided through service centres located in Darwin, Cairns and Henderson in Australia; San Diego, California, US; Balamban, Philippines and Muscat, Oman.
 Corporate headquarters are co-located at Austal's Australian ship building facility in Henderson.